Live-dev/Skyfall/README.md

 # Skyfall
-2D Hyper casual / Unity Mobile
+2D Mobile Hyper casual / Unity / C#
 Survive the fall
 Score as much as you can
 Have fun!